deathpillow/deathpillow.github.io/cv/index.md

 ## Publications & Proceedings ##

+Gregg, Melissa and Thomas Lodato. *forthcoming.* “Managing Community: coworking, hospitality, and the precarious future.”
+In *Affect in Relation - Families, Places, Technologies.
+Essays on Affectivity and Subject Formation in the 21th Century.* Edited by Birgitt Röttger-Rössler and Jan Slaby.

 Lodato, Thomas.
+2016.
 “Ethnography of Civic Participation: The Difficulty of Showing Up Even when You Are There.”
 In *Data, Design and Civics: Ethnographic Perspectives (article series)*.
 EPIC, (May 2, 2016): https://www.epicpeople.org/ethnography-of-civic-participation/

 DiSalvo, Carl, Tom Jenkins, and Thomas Lodato.
 2016.
 “Designing Speculative Civics.”
 In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '16)*.

 Le Dantec, Chris, Carl DiSalvo, Tom Jenkins, Thomas Lodato, and Mariam Asad.
 2016.
 “Object-Oriented Publics.”
 In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '16)*.

 Lodato, Thomas James, and Carl DiSalvo.
-“Issue-Oriented Hackathons as Material Participation.” *New Media & Society* 18, no. 4 (April 1, 2016): 539–57. doi:10.1177/1461444816629467.
+2016.
+“Issue-Oriented Hackathons as Material Participation.” *New Media & Society* 18, no. 4 (April 1): 539–57. doi:10.1177/1461444816629467.

 Lodato, Thomas and Carl DiSalvo.
+2015.
 “Issue-Oriented Hackathons as Ad-Hoc Design Events.”
-In *Proceedings for the Fourth Participatory Innovation Conference.* The Hague NL, May 18-20 2015.
+In *Proceedings for the Fourth Participatory Innovation Conference.* The Hague NL, May 18-20.

 Holmer, Hrönn Brynjarsdóttir, Carl DiSalvo, Phoebe Sengers, and Thomas Lodato.
+2014.
 “Constructing and Constraining Participation in Participatory Arts and HCI.” *International Journal of Human-Computer Studies* (October 2014). doi:10.1016/j.ijhcs.2014.10.003.

 Lodato, Thomas James and Daria Loi.
 2014.
 "Where's love in e-waste?."
 In *Proceedings of the 13th Participatory Design Conference: Short Papers, Industry Cases, Workshop Descriptions, Doctoral Consortium papers, and Keynote abstracts* - Volume 2 (PDC '14), Vol. 2.
 ACM, New York, NY, USA, 195-197.
 DOI=10.1145/2662155.2667198 http://doi.acm.org/10.1145/2662155.2667198